 Doing a Harper

 There’s no dodging the fact that the way we dress our children has become something of a national obsession.
-Latest research suggests the average British child’s wardrobe is now worth more than £1300, with 71% of mums spending more money on clothes for their children than for themselves or their partners.
+Latest research suggests the average British child’s wardrobe is now worth more than £1300, with 71% of mums spending more money on clothes for their children than for themselves or

 The media has dubbed this the ‘Harper Beckham Effect’ but, in fairness to Victoria, she’s not the only celeb mum whose style is reflected by her kids.
 We love seeing pictures of Gwen Stefani’s son Kingston wearing his mum’s trademark eyeliner, or Nicole Richie and Sparrow donning matching headwear.